-Least Squares Adjustment for Control Networks: Deterministic Implementation and Survey-Grade Validation in Python
+Least Squares Adjustment for Control Networks in Python: Deterministic Gauss-Markov Implementation and Survey-Grade Validation

 Figure — Cholesky-to-SVD solver routing with convergence gating.